 Do I have to wear a school uniform?

 Students do not have to wear school uniforms.
 They are expected to adhere to the school’s dress code.

 Can I leave campus whenever I want?

 No. Students have specific times they are allowed to check out.
 They must check out through the Residential Life office.
 Students must be accompanied by another student during the day and at least three other students during night time.

 RM stands for residential mentor.
 An RM is a college graduate who is responsible for the safety, social, and recreational needs of the students.
 They live on the floor with students, and are often considered parents away from home.
 Parents can contact any RM by telephone or email.

 What is a Super Junior ?

 A Super Junior is a student who attended ASMSA their 11th grade year, but had to leave before the end of the year.
 Most of time it is for medical reasons.
 ASMSA is a two-year program, students can choose to come back to ASMSA, but they have to repeat their junior year.
 This is the same case for those who went to their home school their 11th grade year, but would like to attend ASMSA.
 Why should I consider attending ASMSA?
 There is no one answer to why you should attend ASMSA, but learning about what makes us different from a typical high school provides you with more information.
 ASMSA is widely acclaimed for its student achievements and its leadership in mathematics and science education.
-All courses are taught at the honors, Advanced Placement, and college levels.
+All courses are taught at the college level.
 ASMSA faculty includes engineers, researchers, career educators and those who are nationally certified.
 Our teachers have received awards and prestigious acknowledgments.
 Ninety-seven percent of the faculty has advanced degrees with 30% holding a Ph.D.